Vyšné nad Hronom

 Vyšné nad Hronom (Nagyod) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1264.

 Geography

 The village lies at an altitude of 152 metres and covers an area of 6.474 km².
 It has a population of about 195 people.

+Population

 Ethnicity

-The village is about 64% Magyar, 35% Slovak and 1% Gypsy.
+The village is about 64% Magyar, 35% Slovak and 1% Romani.

 Facilities

 The village has a public library and football pitch.